MicrosoftDocs/visualstudio-docs/docs/python/publish-to-app-service-windows.md

 ---
-title: Publishing a Python app to Azure App Service
+title: Publishing a Python app to Azure App Service on Windows
-description: How to publish a Python web application directly to Azure App Service from Visual Studio, including the necessary content for the web.config file. ms.date: 09/27/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python ms.topic: conceptual
+description: How to publish a Python web application directly to Azure App Service on Windows from Visual Studio, including the necessary content for the web.config file. ms.date: 10/18/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python ms.topic: conceptual